Icinga/icinga2/doc/09-object-types.md

   enable\_service\_checks   | Boolean               | **Optional.** Whether active service checks are globally enabled.
 Defaults to true. enable\_perfdata          | Boolean               | **Optional.** Whether performance data processing is globally enabled.
-Defaults to true. vars                      | Dictionary            | **Optional.** A dictionary containing custom attributes that are available globally.
+Defaults to true. vars                      | Dictionary            | **Optional.** A dictionary containing custom attributes that are available globally. environment               | String                | **Optional.** Specify the Icinga environment.
+This overrides the `Environment` constant specified in the configuration or on the CLI with `--define`.
+Defaults to empty.

 ## IdoMySqlConnection <a id="objecttype-idomysqlconnection"></a>